-Culture tests for other diseases of the genital and urinary tract, such as gonorrhea, chlamydia, or trichomoniasis to rule out these infections
+Culture tests for other diseases of the genital and urinary tract.
+These might be gonorrhea, chlamydia, or trichomoniasis, to rule out these infections

 Polymerase chain reaction test (PCR) to find out the strain of mycoplasma.
 A PCR test may be better than a mycoplasma culture for finding mycoplasma in genital secretions.

 This test requires a sample of secretions from your genital area.
-If you're a woman, your doctor will collect the sample by placing a cotton swab on your cervix.
-If you're a man, your doctor will place the swab in your urethra.
+If you're a woman, your healthcare provider will collect the sample by placing a cotton swab on your cervix.
+If you're a man, your provider will place the swab in your urethra.

 Normal results are negative, meaning that no mycoplasma were found in the sample.

 Positive results mean that mycoplasma were found and that you may have a sexually transmitted disease or PID.
 But some mycoplasma may be present without causing disease.